-2 - CO2 Bubble fills to float position and keeps on filling: This could be due to 2 reasons;

-- Air leak on the gas or float chamber.
+- 2 CO2 Bubble fills to float position and keeps on filling: This could be due to 2 reasons; - Air leak on the gas or float chamber.
 As this section is under negative pressure, any untightened caps or missing o-rings will allow air to be drawn in and will continue to fill with air until the pocket of gas reaches the pump and stops recirculation.
 Check and tighten all joints. - Sticking solenoid valve.
 If the solenoid valve does not shut off properly then it will continue to fill with CO2 until the pocket of gas reaches the pump and stops recirculation.
 This could happen quickly or slowly depending on how open the solenoid sticks.
-Check and clean out solenoid. - 3 CO2 empty alarm is sounding: Check and refill CO2 bottle. - 4 Count on supply cycle slows down: Check and clean the coarse and fine filters. - 5 Error code F01 is displayed, a beep sounds, the flow meter counter does not count up.
+Check and clean out solenoid. - 3 CO2 empty alarm is sounding: Check and refill CO2 bottle. - 4 Count on supply cycle slows down: Check and clean the coarse and fine filters. - 5 Supply count stops or sticks: The flow meter is stuck and or requires cleaning.
+Follow item 5 in the maintenance section.